adrienZ/zigzag-boilerplate/README.md

 * A build script to bundle JS, CSS, and images for production, with hashes.
 * Non obtrusive linter with prettier.
 * Aliases (@) to easily include files.
+* Javascript and sass files are prettyfied on save and on commits

 ## Installation